shalz-collab/shalz-collab/README.md

 ---

 ## About Me
--I believe in simple solutions, thoughtful design, and continuous improvement in everything I build.
+I believe in simple solutions, thoughtful design, and continuous improvement in everything I build.

 ---

 ## Tech Stack